jaysoo/nx-playwright-examples/README.md

 export default defineConfig({
   // Run your local dev server before starting the tests
   webServer: {
+    // Needs to be relative path to workspace root, or else serve will fail.
+    // TODO: If we set cwd from executor to workpace root then this is not needed.
+    cwd: '../../',
     command: 'nx serve my-app',
     url: 'http://127.0.0.1:4200',
     reuseExistingServer: !process.env.CI,